m-fili/SoilSampling/README.md

 table below the plots.
 4. **Download Data:** Users can download their sampled data as a CSV file by clicking the "Download CSV" button.
-5. **Reset:** The "Reset" button clears all data and resets the plots for a fresh start.

 ## Installation
 Ensure you have R installed on your system.
 If necessary, install the required packages by running: